Point Positive: Water Solutions that Protect Our Rivers

 We must protect our remaining free flowing rivers and advance innovative water solutions that are more environmentally sound, economically efficient and yield meaningful amounts of water for all Californians.
 To ensure a safe and reliable water system that protects communities and the rivers that flow through them FOR launched our Point Positive campaign to promote innovative, 21st century water solutions that diversify our water system and work with nature instead of against it.

 Unfortunately, planning is currently underway for several proposed surface water storage projects throughout the state and they are lining up for taxpayer subsidies.
-The five most discussed and promoted projects include:
+The six most discussed and promoted projects include:

 - Raising Shasta Dam on the Sacramento River to enlarge the state’s largest reservoir

-- Expanding Los Vaqueros Reservoir in Contra Costa to hold water diverted from the San Francisco Bay-Delta; and
+- Expanding Los Vaqueros Reservoir in Contra Costa to hold water diverted from the San Francisco Bay-Delta.

 - Expanding San Luis Reservoir on the west side of the San Joaquin Valley to hold water diverted from the San Francisco Bay-Delta.

-The simple fact is that building these dams will do very little to solve our water problem in California.
+The simple fact is that these dam projects will do very little to solve our water problem in California.
 Conversely, they absolutely would cost billions of taxpayer dollars and do immense harm to waterways along with the fish, wildlife and people that depend on them.

 A More Refreshing Approach